Scobiform/CatsAsAService/README.md

 ## Usage

-- Set your Mastodon email and password once in the `settings.json`
+- Set your Mastodon email and password once in the `settings.json` or via the web interface
-- Set your desired hashtags, bad words, and accounts
 - Run the script: `python3 CatsAsAService.py`.
 - Use `Ctrl+C` to stop the script.